 Let me explain.

 Wigan Little Theatre.
 The iconic live theatre underwent a major facelift in 1989.
 The stage is just 540 square feet in size, which likely explains the word ‘little’ in the facility’s name.
 So, after the project was completed a task was put forth.
 The marketing plan was to produce a brochure to promote the venue with hopes of attracting more activity.
 It just made sense.
 Following the £200,000 renovation, they needed to make some of that money back.
-You know, cover some bills, produce some plays, preserve acting culture, blah-blah-blah.
+You know, cover some bills, produce some plays, preserve acting culture.

 Any big city (remember, size matters here) marketing company would see this as a giant opportunity to create a massive marketing program.
 It would encompass large components that would be used to create a ginormous amount of publicity.